Should I Book This Flight Now or Wait? (Decision Framework)

 What's the risk of waiting too long?

 Significant.
-Inside 2 weeks of departure, domestic fares average 20-40% higher than optimal-window prices.
+Inside 2 weeks of departure, domestic fares average significantly higher than optimal-window prices.
 For international flights, the penalty starts earlier (3-4 weeks out).
 You also risk your preferred schedule selling out entirely, forcing you onto less convenient flights.

 Do prices drop if I clear my cookies?